hanez/rusty/README.md

     docker attach rusty

 You can stop the container by executing "exit" or by hiting ctrl+c when attached.
 You can always detache the container when hiting ctrl+p and then ctrl+q.
 This is useful if you have a screen or a tmux session runningin your container, or maybe some other applications.

-## Using the Dockerfile only (less comfortable and without shared directories)

-I recommend not to do it this way!
-You have been warned!

-    docker build -t rusty .
-    docker run -it --entrypoint /bin/bash rusty